dmitriyshub/ocp-kdump/docs/CRASH_MANUAL_README.md

 ## Installation and Configuration

-- You can install crash using the package manager.
-For example, on a Red Hat-based system, you can use:
+- You can install crash using the package manager, on a Red Hat-based system, you can use:

 ```bash
 dnf install crash -y